mui/material-ui/docs/src/pages/customization/unstyled-components/unstyled-components.md

 If you:

-- need to implement a design system that significantly differs from Material Design
+- need to implement a design system that significantly differs from Material Design,
-- need precise control over the rendered HTML of the components
+- need precise control over the rendered HTML of the components,
-- need to implement custom components but don't want to deal with accessibility features on your own
+- or need to implement custom components but don't want to deal with accessibility features on your own,

-Then yes, you will find `material-ui/unstyled` useful.
+then you will find `material-ui/unstyled` useful.

 If, however, you:

-- need components that look well out of the box
+- need components that look good out of the box,
-- need to customize Material Design with your brand colors
+- need to customize Material Design with your brand colors,
-- need to implement a design system based on Material Design
+- or need to implement a design system based on Material Design,

-Then you may be better off using the `@material-ui/core` package and customize it [as described in the docs](../how-to-customize).
+then you may be better off using the `@material-ui/core` package and [customizing it] (/how-to-customize).

 ## Components vs hooks